 Stonehill College, an academic community within the Catholic tradition, committed to its Holy Cross roots, holds high expectations for how its members live and interact with one another.
 At the heart of these expectations is a respect for self and others.
 Specifically, Stonehill is committed to developing the moral, spiritual, intellectual, and social competencies of our community.
 In search of this ideal, Stonehill endeavors to create an environment in which integrated learning is a shared responsibility, pursued in the classroom and laboratory, co- curricular and extra-curricular activities, athletic fields, residence halls, dining room, and chapels.
 These expectations and competencies are our Community Standards.

 Students are accountable for their actions as a necessary part of community life.
-By voluntarily choosing to affiliate with Stonehill College, students agree to uphold
+By voluntarily choosing to affiliate with Stonehill College, students agree to uphold these responsibilities.